-Frank Bierlein PhD (Non-Executive Director), Director since 13 October 2021 Experience and expertise Dr Bierlein is a geologist with 30 years of experience as a consultant, researcher, lecturer and industry professional.
-Dr Bierlein has held exploration and generative geology management positions with QMSD Mining Co Ltd, Qatar Mining, Afmeco Australia and Areva NC, and consulted for, among others, Newmont Gold, Resolute Mining, Goldfields International, Freeport-McMoRan, and the International Atomic Energy Agency.
-He was a non- executive director of Gold Australia Pty Ltd from 2015 to 2019 and chaired the Advisory Board of a Luxemburg- based private equity fund between 2014 and 2021.
-Dr Bierlein has worked on six continents spanning multiple commodities, and over the course of his career has published and co-authored more than 130 articles in peer-reviewed scientific journals.
-Dr Bierlein obtained a PhD (Geology) from the University of Melbourne, is a Fellow of the Australian Institute of Geoscientists (AIG), and a member of both the Society of Economic Geologists (SEG) and the Society of Geology Applied to Mineral Deposits.
-Other current PNX Metals Limited (Director since June 2021) directorships Blackstone Limited (Director since November 2021) Firetail Resources Limited (Director since November 2021) Former directorships in last three years None Special responsibilities None Interests in shares and options Unlisted options - Impact Minerals Limited 8 ,000,000
+Frank Bierlein PhD (Non-Executive Director), Director since 13 October 2021 Experience and expertise Dr Bierlein is a geologist with 30 years of experience as a consulecturer and industry professional.
+Dr Bierlein has held generative geology management positions with QMSD Minir Mining, Afmeco Australia and Areva NC, and consulted for Newmont Gold, Resolute Mining, Goldfields International, Free and the International Atomic Energy Agency.
+He was a none of Gold Australia Pty Ltd from 2015 to 2019 and chaired the Aa Luxemburg- based private equity fund between 2014 and 202 worked on six continents spanning multiple commodities, and of his career has published and co-authored more than 130 reviewed scientific journals.
+Dr Bierlein obtained a PhD (Ge University of Melbourne, is a Fellow of the Australian Institute (AIG), and a member of both the Society of Economic Geologi Society of Geology Applied to Mineral Deposits. exploration and and Co Ltd, Qatar and and co Ltd, Qatar and and common and and common an Other current directorships PNX Metals Limited (Director since June 2021) Blackstone Limited (Director since November 2021) Firetail Resources Limited (Director since November 2021) Former directorships in last three years None Special responsibilities None Interests in shares and options Unlisted options - Impact Minerals Limited 8,000,000